VladimirMakaev/cqrs-journey-doc/Journey_03_RegistrationsBC.markdown

 context.

 - Attendee.
 An attendee is someone who has paid to attend a conference.
-  An attendee can interact with the system to perform tasks such as: manage his agenda, print his badge, and provide feedback after the conference.
+  An attendee can interact with the system to perform tasks such as manage his agenda, print his badge, and provide feedback after the conference.
 - Registrant.
 A registrant is a person who interacts with the system to